spidysan/inventory-reorder-alert-system/README.md

 - Sends an HTML email through Gmail with the same info, plus the CSV attached

 ## Screenshots

-Drop your images in a `screenshots/` folder in the repo and they'll show up here.

 **Input CSV**
 ![Stock CSV](screenshots/stock-csv.png)